Minoosh-Kallam/GL_SpringMVCBookStore/README.md

 You can search a book by its name, publisher, id, price in home screen.
 To sort a list of books.
 Please click on the column header, It will be sorted and the column header will turn to blue.

+To check on the liked/read later books, click on the profile(which contains username) button in navigation bar